danlaush/audio-update/README.md

 Scheduling text fetch command to generate audio script

-* Option 1: Set up node server that saves user config and can schedule generating the audio file shortly before the phone will download it.
-More complex in the long run, having to run the fetch on the server and then wait with it until the phone requests it.
+* ~~Option 1: Set up node server that saves user config and can schedule generating the audio file shortly before the phone will download it.
+More complex in the long run, having to run the fetch on the server and then wait with it until the phone requests it.~~
-* Option 2: App on the phone manages scheduling, audio script structure, fetching remote data (news/weather), generating text string, and playing media.
+* ~~Option 2: App on the phone manages scheduling, audio script structure, fetching remote data (news/weather), generating text string, and playing media.
 Node server simply accepts text strings and returns an audio file.
 Would it even be possible to do TTS on the phone?
-No idea how to program that...
+No idea how to program that...~~
+* Option 3: Web front end to manage script modules & play audio.
+No generating files, no storage (except localstorage).
+Tasker can open the page with an autoplay flag, and the app loads config from local storage, generates the text script with updated remote data (weather, news, calendar) and plays the audio when it's ready.